-To access the IHSA Schools Center, the User ID (5 digits, a letter followed by 4 numbers) and the password issued to you by your school.
-Your school is required to generate and email each coach a password specific to their sport.
-A boys and Girls Cross Country coach will be issued their own unique password.
+To access the IHSA Schools Center, the User ID (5 digits, a letter followed by 4 numbers).
+Your school is required to generate and email each coach a User ID and password specific to their coaching responsibilities.
+A coach will be issued their own unique ID and password.
 If a coach password is misplaced or forgotten, the coach should contact their school administration to reset their password through the IHSA Schools Center.
 An active/frequently used email address must be on file at the high school for coaches to access their password.